-Kāren Hunter : music as healer, joy and service.
+Kāren Hunter : music as healing, as joy and as service.

 Kāren holds a diploma in Facilitation from Zenergy Global.
 As a Zenergy facilitator Kāren has offered facilitation assistance to the transformational festivals Luminate, Prana and Evolve